 One warning: If you decide to do the dolphin dive at your next triathlon, remember to keep the diving shallow.
 If you dive too deep, you could seriously injure yourself.

-For more information about dolphin diving and other related topics, follow the links on the next page.
+For more information about dolphin diving and other related topics, follow the links below.